Classic Blue Cheese Dressing

 What You’ll Need To Make Blue Cheese Dressing

-• Apple Cider Vinegar: Provides a hint of acidity and brightness.
+- Apple Cider Vinegar: Adds a splash of acidity and brightens up the mixture.

-• Chives: Offer a mild onion-like flavor and a pop of color.
+- Chives: Give a mild onion flavor and a pop of fresh green color to finish things off.

 Step-by-Step Instructions

-In a medium bowl, combine the buttermilk, mayonnaise, sour cream, apple cider vinegar, garlic, salt, and black pepper.
+Step 1: Combine the base.
+In a medium bowl, whisk together the buttermilk, mayonnaise, sour cream, apple cider vinegar, garlic, salt, and black pepper until smooth.
+(Make sure to whisk thoroughly—if you leave lumps, it can make the dressing grainy.)

-Stir everything together, then use the back of a spoon to mash some of the blue cheese crumbles against the side of the bowl for extra creaminess.
-Alternatively, if you’d like your dressing completely smooth, simply blend all of the ingredients except for the chives in a food processor, then stir in the chives.
+Step 3: Mix until creamy.
+Stir everything together, then use the back of a spoon to mash some of the cheese against the side of the bowl for extra creaminess.
+If you prefer it completely smooth, blend everything except the chives in a food processor, then stir those in afterward.

-Blue cheese salad dressing keeps well in the fridge for up to a week.
-It thickens when chilled—great for a dipping sauce—but if you want it drizzleable for salads, just let it sit at room temperature for a bit and give it a good stir before serving.
+Step 4: Store and serve.
+The dressing keeps well in an airtight container in the fridge for up to a week.
+It thickens when chilled—great for a dipping sauce—but if you want it drizzleable, let it sit at room temperature for a bit and give it a stir before serving.

 Blue Cheese Dressing